sevenon/sevenon.github.io/index-private.md

 # bminus - a c subset compiler
 *November 2014*

-Finally got around writing a compiler, always wanted to write a compiler that at least can compile itself.

 Generates assembler or javascript.
 It can compile itself from within a web browser.

-The challenge was to find a valid subset of c that can be compiled straight from a recursive parser.
+Straight forward design.
+BNF rules map to one function in general.
+Code is generated straight from a recursive parser.

-The code closely follows the BNF grammar.
-Most straight forward design, at least for what it is.
+The code generator module can be replaced independently to support multiple output targets.

 - [Hello world](bminus/hello-world)
 - [Language syntax](bminus/language-syntax)